 Idea 5: shouting dictation

 A bit noisy, but great to get students exaggerating the mouth shapes.
 Students work in pairs.
 Each student has a different set of words which they must dictate to their partner.
-But, get them to stand on opposite sides of the room, so they must shout.
+However, they must stand on opposite sides of the room, so they have to shout.
 Play background music to make it even more challenging.